Farama-Foundation/Gymnasium/docs/environments/atari/riverraid.md

 You control a jet that flies over a river: you can move it sideways and fire missiles to destroy enemy objects.
 Each time an enemy object is destroyed you score points (i.e. rewards).You lose a jet when you run out of fuel: fly over a fuel depot when you begin to run low.You lose a jet even when it collides with the river bank or one of the enemy objects (except fuel depots).The game begins with a squadron of three jets in reserve and you're given an additional jet (up to 9) for each 10,000 points you score.

 For a more detailed documentation, see [the AtariAge page](https://atariage.com/manual_html_page.php?SoftwareLabelID=409)

 ## Actions

-Riverraid has the action space `Discrete(18)` with the table below lists the meaning of each action's meanings.
+Riverraid has the action space `Discrete(18)` with the table below listing the meaning of each action's meanings.
 As Riverraid uses the full set of actions then specifying `full_action_space=True` will not modify the action space of the environment if passed to `gymnasium.make`.

 | Value   | Meaning         |